Buffalo Bill: Early life and education

 At the age of 14, in 1860, Cody was caught up in the "gold fever", with news of gold at Fort Colville and the Holcomb Valley Gold Rush in California.
 On his way to the goldfields, however, he met an agent for the Pony Express.
 He signed with them, and after building several stations and corrals, Cody was given a job as a rider.
 He worked at this until he was called home to his sick mother's bedside.

 Cody claimed to have had many jobs, including trapper, bullwhacker, "Fifty-Niner" in Colorado, Pony Express rider in 1860, wagonmaster, stagecoach driver, and a hotel manager, but historians have had difficulty documenting them.
 He may have fabricated some for publicity.
 Namely, it is argued that in contrast to Cody's claims, he never rode for the Pony Express, but as a boy, he did work for its parent company, the transport firm of Russell, Majors, and Waddell.
 In contrast to the adventurous rides, hundreds of miles long, that he recounted in the press, his real job was to carry messages on horseback from the firm's office in Leavenworth to the telegraph station three miles away.

+In the summer of 1861, after the Civil War had begun, 15-year-old Billy Cody joined a gang of horse thieves who raided towns and farms across the state line in Missouri.
+He denied he was a murderous Jayhawker, but was retaliating against Missourians for their support of the Confederacy by stealing their property.